-To qualify for these limitations the facility must be designed, constructed, operated, and maintained to treat the runoff from a 10-year, 24-hour precipitation event (2.97 inches).
+To qualify for these limitations, the facility must be designed, constructed, operated, and maintained to treat the runoff from a 10-year, 24-hour precipitation event (2.97 inches).
 For sedimentation ponds, any required pond dewatering must have been accomplished within 10 days of the last precipitation event when practicable.
-Additional time is allowed when dewatering is delayed due to activities or conditions downstream of the facility such as agricultural activities, landowner accessibility, drainage channel stability or capacity.
+Additional time is allowable when dewatering is delayed due to activities or conditions downstream of the facility such as agricultural activities, landowner accessibility, drainage channel stability or capacity.
 The permittee has the burden of proof that these conditions are met.

-Precipitation shall be measured by gauged and recorded daily by the permittee.

-- b.
-There is to be no floating oil or visible sheen present in the discharge.
-If floating oil or a visible sheen is observed at the discharge point, the department shall be contacted, and a grab sample analyzed to ensure compliance with the limitation.
-Any single analysis and/or measurement beyond this limitation shall be considered a violation of the conditions of this permit. - c.
-The permittee shall maintain the capability to measure the instantaneous flow rate daily.
+Precipitation shall be measured by gauged and recorded daily by the permittee. b.
+The Settleable Solids test procedure shall conform with 40 CFR 434.64.
+C. There shall be no floating oil or visible sheen present in the discharge.
+If floating oil or a visible sheen is detected in the discharge, the department shall be contacted and a grab sample analyzed to ensure compliance with the concentration limitation.
+Any single analysis and/or measurement beyond this limitation shall be considered a violation of the conditions of this permit. d.
+The permittee shall maintain the capability to measure the instantaneous flow rate, daily.
+N/A Not Applicable .
+This parameter is not limited.
+However, the department may impose limitations based on sample history and to protect the receiving waters. .
+Discharges to classified lakes and reservoirs, and Class I and IA streams shall have an instantaneous pH limitation between 6.5 (s.u.) and 9.0 (s.u.).
+Discharges to all other classifications of stream and unclassified lakes and other lentic water bodies shall be between 6.0 (s.u) and 9.0 (s.u.).
+Stipu Ilations: The dates of discharge, frequency of analysis, and number of exceedances shall be included on the DMR.

-Stipulations:

-The dates of discharge, frequency of analysis, and number of exceedances shall be included on the DMR.

 When alternate limitations are granted, the test results for parameters not subject to limitations shall be included as an attachment to the report for the applicable monitoring period.
 The department may specify additional discharge conditions or restrictions at any time to maintain water quality standards.
 This may include rate of discharge restrictions or notifying downstream landowners along the receiving stream.
 Samples taken in compliance with the monitoring requirements specified in this permit shall be taken prior to leaving company property or entering the receiving stream.

-Table 2: Effluent Limitations and Monitoring Requirements Reclamation Areas Effluent Limitations Monitoring Requirements Parameter Daily Maximum Limit Sample Frequency Sample Type Total Suspended Solids (TSS) ^a 70.0 mg/l Quarterly Grab Settleable Solids ^b 0.5 ml/l Quarterly Grab pН Quarterly Instantaneous Flow Effluent (gpm) ° Report Monthly Calculated Drain Total (MG) Report Monthly Calculated Total Days Discharging Report Monthly Calculated
+Table 2: Effluent Limitations and Monitoring Requirements Reclamation Areas Effluent Limitations Monitoring Monitoring Requirements Parameter Daily Maximum Limit Sample Frequency Sample Type Total Suspended Solids (TSS) ^a 70.0 mg/L Quarterly Grab Settleable Solids b,c 0.5 mL/L Quarterly Grab pН Quarterly Instantaneous Flow Effluent (gpm) d N/A Monthly Calculated Drain Total (MG) N/A Monthly Calculated Total Days Discharging N/A Monthly Calculated Notes: Notes:

-Notes: